Top 10 Tips to Look for Water Damage and Mold in Buildings

 The total number of spores and specific species can vary wildly.
 While a small amount of mold is growing in all of our homes, especially in kitchens and bathrooms, this growth rarely triggers symptoms for normal occupants.
 Significant mold growth due to water damage is of the greatest concern.
 Hidden water damage can promote significant mold growth that can seriously affect occupant health.

-A direct quote from a client: “….how to find a new place that has a lower chance of having a mold issue” (they generally already have a confirmed issue in their current environment).
+A direct request from a client: “….how to find a new place that has a lower chance of having a mold issue” (they already have a confirmed mold issue in their current environment).

 However, the cost of an inspection can be impractical if you are looking at multiple places to move to.
 Below are 10 tips you can use to identify water damage and mold in buildings prior to purchase or signing a long-term lease.
 Use these tips to narrow your search and then invest in a professional inspection when you have found the “one”.